New York Times is out with a story that Trump is going to moderate a Republican presidential debate in Des Moines, Iowa in January.

 Farmers say the proposed rules could keep kids from learning about the hard work and responsibility necessary to work on a farm.

-Oklahoma's Farm Bureau president, Mike Spreadling, says that he knows there are dangers in agriculture, but there are also many important lessons that young people can learn.
+Oklahoma's farm bureau president, Mike Spreadling, says that he knows there are dangers in agriculture, but there are also many important lessons that young people can learn.

-But the feds, the U.S. labor department with new rules that will not allow children to learn anything about heavy equipment or animals while working on a farm.
+But the feds, the U.S. Labor Department, with new rules that will not allow children to learn anything about heavy equipment or animals while working on a farm, which sort of defeats the purpose, does it not?

-So the idea, here they have to go to this Farm Bureau president in Oklahoma to defend the concept of work.
+So, the idea here they have to go to this farm bureau president in Oklahoma to defend the concept of work to defend the concept that young people can learn important lessons from hard work.

 They had to actually go get somebody say that because it's not considered standard operating procedure or a tradition or common sense anymore.

-Now I'm gonna do it again.
+Now, I'm going to do it again.

 I do remember my grandfather.